selva221724/pypostalwin/README.md

 (OR)

-- You can use the prebuild bundle zipped file [Download here](https://drive.google.com/file/d/1fZUlyLFCGYD7l_PDM0NzD8pAo-ICrVVd/view?usp=sharing)
+- You can use the prebuilt bundle zipped file [Download here](https://drive.google.com/file/d/1fZUlyLFCGYD7l_PDM0NzD8pAo-ICrVVd/view?usp=sharing)
 - Unpack the zip to C:\Workbench\libpostal\
 - If you dont have **Workbench** folder in C Drive, then create one.
 - Copy the zip inside the **Workbench** and unzip using [7zip](https://www.7-zip.org/download.html)